ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 For all deployment targets, ensure that you're aware of the following requirements:

-* Depending on your [{{site.data.keyword.cloud_notm}} account type](https://{DomainName}/registration), access to certain resources might be limited or constrained.
+* Depending on your [{{site.data.keyword.cloud_notm}} account type](/registration){: external}, access to certain resources might be limited or constrained.
 Depending on your plan limits, certain capabilities that are required by some toolchains might not be available.
 For more information, see [Setting up your IBM Cloud account](/docs/account?topic=account-account-getting-started).
 * Install the [{{site.data.keyword.cloud_notm}} Command Line Interface (CLI)](/docs/cli?topic=cli-getting-started), which includes the {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands.
 * Create a Docker account, run the Docker app, and sign in.
 Docker is installed as part of the developer tools.
 Docker must be running for the build commands to work.
    * See [What makes a good app?](/docs/apps?topic=apps-best-practice) for best practices for creating apps.